Sparkling Limoncello Cocktail

 This post may contain affiliate links.
-Please read our privacy policy.
+Please read our disclosure policy.

 Sparkling Limoncello Cocktail: Refreshing, citrusy, fizzy and oh so pretty.

 Yes, you can.
-In fact, most limoncello fans keep their limoncello in the freezer to sip it cold either straight up (most common) or on the rocks – it also is sometimes downed as a shot.
-If you have an open bottle, it should be stored in the fridge or the freezer to keep from spoiling.
+In fact, most limoncello fans keep their limoncello in the freezer to sip it cold either straight up (most common) or on the rocks — it also is sometimes downed as a shot.
+If you have an open bottle, it should be stored in the fridge or the freezer to keep it from spoiling.
 Because of the high alcohol content, it will not freeze in the freezer.

 How to Make Sparkling Limoncello Cocktail

-And simple syrup.
-Shake until the drink is cold, and the outside of the shaker is beaded with condensation.
+- Shake and strain: Shake until the drink is cold and the outside of the shaker is beaded with condensation.
+Pour into two coupe or glasses of your choice, dividing it evenly.

+- Top with wine: Add the sparkling wine or water.
 Garnish with the mint sprigs and citrus wheels.

 Ingredients